 Cons of No Nit Policy

-- The AAP and NASN maintain that a head lice school policy that allows for no nits has shown over time to be ineffective in preventing the spread of lice within communities.
+- Health authorities AAP and the National Association of School Nurses maintain that no nit policies have shown over time to be ineffective in preventing the spread of lice within communities.

-- Nits are not contagious, as they are glued to the hair.
+- Risks associated with head lice are minimal.
+Nits are not contagious, as they are glued to the hair, about 1/4 inch from the scalp.
 Even if they were to hatch during class, it would take days for the nymphs (baby bugs) to grow up and become contagious.

-- After the lice are successfully treated, non-viable empty nit shells can still appear to be nits.
+- After the head lice are successfully treated, non-viable empty nit shells, or extinct infestations, can still appear to be nits and can be misdiagnosed by nonmedical personnel as an active case of head lice.

-- Lice are a nuisance; they are not generally dangerous, nor do they transmit other diseases.
+- Head lice are a nuisance; they are not generally dangerous, nor do they transmit other diseases.

 - No-nit policies are unjust to those with lower socioeconomic means and may be unequally applied to students due to observer bias.

-- Removing a child for lice makes their situation obvious to their peers and may leave them vulnerable to bullying.
+- Removing a child from head lice makes their situation obvious to their peers and may leave them vulnerable to bullying and serious psychological problems, in part due to the false stigma that poor personal hygiene is a risk factor for lice.

-- When parents must skip work to stay home with children who would otherwise be at school or leave work early to pick up children found to have nits, this missed income poses an undue hardship on some families.
+- When parents must skip work to stay home with children who would otherwise be at school or leave work early to pick up children found to have nits, this missed income poses an undue hardship on some families, especially when there are no cost effective solutions available to them.

-- Families with multiple children with lice may not have time to remove all nits in one evening, whereas killing all of the live bugs can be done one night, so the children aren’t contagious.
+- Families with multiple children with head lice may not have time to remove all nits in one evening, whereas killing all of the living lice can be done in one night, so, while they are not nit free, the children aren't contagious, even children with long hair.

-- Too many children miss too much school due to recurrent lice, which is second only to the common cold as a cause of absenteeism.
-Lost education time for children has a negative overall economic and social impact on communities.
+- Too many children miss too much school due to recurrent lice.
+The burden of unnecessary absenteeism for head lice annually is second only to the common cold as a cause of absenteeism.
+Lost education time due to no nit policies for children has a negative overall economic and social impact on communities.

-- A no-nit head lice policy may put an additional burden on already tight school resources to police whether students still have lice.
-The cost to schools of spending time looking for head lice, when paired with other factors, has been deemed not worth any benefit that may come from a child’s exclusion from school for the presence of nits.
+- No nit policies may put an additional burden on already tight school resources to police whether students still have lice.
+The cost to schools of putting in place lice control strategies, such as spending time looking for head lice, when paired with other factors, has been deemed not worth any benefit that may come from the burden of unnecessary absenteeism for the presence of nits.

-- Children can miss weeks of school or even have to repeat a grade because of all the treatment methods that claim to be effective but are not.
+- Children can miss weeks of school or even have to repeat a grade because of all the ineffective head lice treatments that claim to be effective but are not due to lice resistance to over-the-counter treatments for head lice.

-Schools should never send kids home with no information other than that they have lice and are not to return until there are no nits in the hair.
-Leaving parents trying to figure it out on their own before school starts tomorrow leads to frustration for everybody as the lice keep recurring.
+Schools should never send kids home with no information other than that they have lice and are not to return until they are lice free, meaning there are no nits or crawling lice in the hair.
+Leaving parents to try to figure it out on their own before school starts tomorrow leads to frustration for everybody as the head lice keep recurring.

-Instead, schools should provide parents with head lice education before it’s an issue so that they can be prepared.
+Instead, schools should provide parents with head lice education, including risks associated with head lice, before it's an issue so that they can be prepared.
 For many parents, suddenly learning their child has head lice is upsetting and overwhelming.

 There is a lot of information online, not all of which is accurate or helpful.
-Some parents still associate lice with a stigma, so they don't want to reach out for help.
+Some parents still associate head lice infestation with a stigma, especially that of poor personal hygiene, so they don't want to reach out for help.
 Most parents panic and buy chemical lice shampoos that are mostly ineffective.
-We get calls for service every day from parents who have spent significant time and money and missed work and school trying ineffective methods to eradicate head lice.
+We get calls for service every day from parents who have spent significant time and money and missed work and school trying ineffective lice treatments to eradicate head lice.

 At LiceDoctors, we have created a library of accurate educational content on head lice, provided free to all at licedoctors.com.

-Since many schools no longer even do head checks for nits and school policy continues to become more relaxed, parents should take the initiative to do their head checks regularly.
+Since many schools no longer even do head lice checks for nits and school policy continues to become more relaxed, students, families, and communities should take the initiative to do their head checks and implement regular control measures to do their part for head lice control.

 If you suspect that your child has head lice, give LiceDoctors a call; we can either come to your home discreetly to check for you, or we can give you tips on what to look for and discuss what you're finding.

 We support smarter school lice policies that are education-focused because there are so many ineffective treatments and myths out there.
-“Treated” does not necessarily mean “not contagious,” yet having nits does not necessarily imply “contagious.”
-While strict no nit policies may not be a practical standard for all communities, there are obvious pros for maintaining some rules regarding nits and school policy.
+“Treated” does not necessarily mean “not contagious”, yet having nits does not necessarily imply “contagious”.
+While strict no nit policies may not be a practical standard for all communities, there are obvious pros to maintaining some rules regarding nits and school policy.

 But how can common-sense policies be practically applied by busy school administrators?

-If just a few nits remain in the hair, but the lice have been killed, it is safe for the child to return to school, assuming that parents are doing an effective follow-up plan at home (caveat: chemical treatments are generally ineffective in eradicating nits and killing chemical-resistant super lice).
+If just a few nits remain in the hair, but the lice have been killed, it is safe for the child to return to school, assuming that parents are doing an effective follow-up plan at home, even if they are not lice free (caveat: chemical treatments are generally ineffective in eradicating nits and killing chemical-resistant super lice).

 A child who is heavily infested with nits is just too at risk of having undetected hiding lice or transmitting lice when those nits hatch.
 The parents are likely trying but don't understand what treatment is effective and how to do it.

 Provide parents with educational resources, like our online Education Center, and understand that nit removal is sometimes an ongoing process.
-Focus on making sure the kids aren’t contagious, and the parents know how to eliminate the nits.
-That nit elimination is essential to get rid of a case for good.
+Focus on making sure that the kids aren't contagious and that the parents know how to eliminate the nits.
+Removing nits is essential to get rid of a case for good.

-We can eradicate a case of head lice from a whole family in just one visit, so you can return to business as usual without missing work or school, without the stress of uncertainty, even without doing any laundry or cleaning.
-No matter what your child’s school requires, outsource your lice issue to LiceDoctors to make it a moot point.
+LiceDoctors can eradicate a case of head lice from a whole family in just one visit, so you can return to business as usual without missing work or school, without the stress of uncertainty, and even without doing any laundry or cleaning.
+No matter what your child's school requires, outsource your lice issue to LiceDoctors and make an appointment for lice treatment to make it a moot point.